NaiDevOpsCom/ndc-redesign-website/README.md

 ---

+## Code Style

+This project uses **Prettier** as the source of truth for code formatting and **ESLint** for code quality rules.

+- `npm run format` — Format all files with Prettier
+- `npm run format:check` — Check if files are formatted (used in CI)
+- `npm run lint` — Run ESLint for code quality checks

+Prettier and ESLint are configured to work together without conflicts via `eslint-config-prettier`.

+---

 ## Contributing
 We welcome contributions to enhance the Nairobi DevOps Community Platform!
 Whether it's fixing bugs, adding features, or improving documentation, your help is appreciated.
 ### How to Contribute